afolabi-ola/Static-Job-Listings/README.md

 ## Getting Started

 Welcome to [Static job listing page]!
 This project is built using HTML, CSS, and JavaScript and help user to find listings of Jobs with filtering.

 ### How to Run

 To run the project locally, simply follow these steps:

 1. Clone the repository to your local machine:git clone https://github.com/afolabi-ola/Static-Job-Listing.git
-2. Navigate to the project directory:cd static-job-listing
+2. Navigate to the project directory:cd static-job-listing 3.Launch the mock database using json-server --watch data/db.json
 3. Open the `index.html` file in your web browser.

 That's it!
 You're now ready to explore job listings with Static Job Listing.